 2. Blobfish

-By popular voting, the blobfish was chosen in 2013 to represent the Ugly Animal Preservation Society.
+By popular voting, the ugly fish blobfish was chosen in 2013 to represent the Ugly Animal Preservation Society.
 (Yes, that group is real.)
 The fish is sadly endangered and lives off the coast of Australia.
 It is trapped in deep-sea trawler nets as a result of fishing for other fish.
 Its appearance is more disgusting than clownish.
 The blobfish’s gelatinous, squishy body is at the whim of the currents and feeds on whatever is drifting past because it lacks a swim bladder.
 At 4,000-foot depths, it hovers slightly above the seabed.

 Image Source: James Joel